clundin55/nfl-schedule/README.md

 - [x] Add flag to specify team
 - [x] Add flag to specify week
 - [ ] Make text bold for current week.
-- [ ] Implement pretty printing for Schedule.
+- [x] Implement pretty printing for Schedule.
 - [ ] Allow selecting only one week
-- [ ] Handle bye weeks
+- [x] Handle bye weeks
 - [ ] Throw error if the team input is unknown.
+- [ ] Wrap special week types in an Enum